 Wet macular degeneration can be treated using a number of strategies, including non-surgical methods.
 Drugs known as anti-vascular endothelial growth factor agents (anti-VEGF) such as Avastin®, Eylea® and Lucentis® cause abnormal new blood vessels to shrink, reducing the risk of further bleeding and fluid leakage and stabilizing vision.
 These medications are administered by painless injection.
 It is often necessary for treatments to be repeated on a periodic basis.

 Nutrition and AMD Prevention

-While no treatments are available for advanced cases of dry macular degeneration, the National Institute of Health conducted a seven-year clinical trial of certain vitamins and minerals significantly lower the risk of developing advanced AMD.
-Taking high doses of lutein, zeaxanthin, beta-carotene, vitamin C, vitamin E, zinc, and other anti-oxidants, reduces the risk of developing advanced AMD by up to 25 percent in patients who show early signs of the condition.
+While no treatments are available for advanced cases of dry macular degeneration, the National Institute of Health conducted a seven-year clinical trial of certain vitamins and minerals that were shown to significantly lower the risk of developing advanced AMD.
+High doses of the following supplements may reduce the risk of developing advanced AMD by up to 25 percent in patients who show early signs of the condition.

 Diabetics are up to 25 times more likely to suffer vision loss than non-diabetics.
-Up to 80 percent of long-term diabetics show signs of diabetic retinopathy, which refers to leaking blood vessels or new abnormal blood vessels that can damage vision by causing bleeding inside the eye or by causing the retina to swell or detach.
+Up to 80 percent of long-term diabetics show signs of diabetic retinopathy, which refers to leaking blood vessels or the formation of new abnormal blood vessels that can damage vision by causing bleeding inside the eye or by causing the retina to swell or detach.
 Annual dilated vision exams are important for everyone, especially for people in this group.

 Anti-VEGF injections are also used in the treatment of diabetic retinopathy.
-Clinical trials have shown that they are helpful in most patients, but some patients may require steroid injections or laser treatments (photocoagulation) to seal leaking blood vessels or to reduce the growth of abnormal new blood vessels inside the eye.
+Clinical trials have shown that they are helpful in most patients, but some patients may require steroid injections or laser treatments (photocoagulation) to seal leaking abnormal blood vessels or to reduce the growth of abnormal new blood vessels inside the eye.
 Early diagnosis and treatment are the keys to retaining vision for patients with diabetic retinopathy.